Avatar

 Sort by: Showing 1-50 of 199

-A small movie that, even though it tends to hit you with it's easy point over the head like a hammer at times,
+A small movie that, even though it may tend to hit you with its easy point over the head like a hammer at times,

-features engagingly warm & down to earth performances by Earnest Borgnine & crew.
+features engagingly warm and down to earth performances by Earnest Borgnine and crew.

 Man,

 forget all those stupid Chuck Norris internet memes that you see running ridiculously rampant all over the world wide web.
-He's a milquetoast martial arts mockery whose so-called brass balls could never hope to stand up against Bruce Lee's fists of fury.
+The truth is, he's nuthin' but a milquetoast martial arts mockery whose so-called brass balls could never hope to stand up against Bruce Lee's raging fists of fury.

 Enter The Dragon.